tbrowder/Spreadsheets/README.md

 Data model
 ----------

-The data model is based on the one described and used in Perl module Spreadsheet::Read.
+The data model is based on the one described and used in Perl module `Spreadsheet::Read`.
 Its data elements are used to populate the classes described above (with adjustments to transform the 1-indexed rows and columns to the zero-indexed rows and columns of this module).

     $book = [
         # Entry 0 is the overall control hash